A Maintenance Study to Investigate the Efficacy and Safety of Duvakitug in Participants With Moderately to Severely Active Ulcerative Colitis

 The above information is not intended to contain all considerations relevant to a participant's potential participation in a clinical trial.

-This study investigates the efficacy and safety of an investigational medication in individuals with moderately to severely active ulcerative colitis.
+This study investigates the effectiveness and safety of an investigational medication in people with moderately to severely active Ulcerative Colitis (UC).

-Participants will be randomly assigned to receive either the investigational medication or a placebo.
-A placebo is an inactive substance that looks like the investigational medicine but does not contain any medicine.
-The study involves regular clinic visits where participants will undergo various tests and assessments to monitor their condition and response to treatment.
+Participants will be randomly assigned to receive either the investigational medication or a placebo, which is an inactive substance that looks like the investigational medication but does not contain any medicine.
+The study includes a pivotal maintenance sub-study and an open-label extension sub-study to assess the long-term effects of the treatment.

 - Study timelines and visits: The study will last 286 weeks.
 The study requires 32 visits.